ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 Clients cannot forge task creation, e.g., via an extension to Taskprov ({{taskprov-extensions}}).

+Support for the Taskprov extension may render a deployment of DAP more susceptible to task enumeration attacks ({{Section 8.6.1 of !DAP}}).
+For example, if the Leader's upload endpoint is unauthenticated, then any HTTP client can learn if a Leader supports a particular task configuration by uploading a report for it with the Taskprov extension.
+Aggregators can mitigate these kinds of attack by:

+1. Requiring authentication of all APIs, including the upload endpoint (see
+   {{Section 3.3 of !DAP}});

+1. Enforcing rate limits on unauthenticated APIs; or

+1. Including entropy in the `task_info` field of the `TaskConfig` in order to make the task ID harder to predict (e.g., 16 bytes of output of a CSPRNG).

 # Operational Considerations

 The Taskprov extension does not introduce any new operational considerations